Lawrence Reed: Mackinac Center for Public Policy (1987–2008)

 From 1987 to 2008, Reed served as the president of the Mackinac Center for Public Policy.
 According to The New York Times, under his leadership, the Mackinac Center emerged as one of the largest and most influential state-level policy institutes in the United States.
 The concept of the Overton window was developed during the time that Reed was president of the Mackinac Center.
 The "Overton window" refers to the range of ideas which are considered culturally and politically fringe to mainstream, and when a subject matter moves along this spectrum it is considered to have changed its status along the "Overton window".
 According to the Mackinac Center, "The Overton Window was developed in the mid-1990s by the late Joseph P. Overton, who was senior vice president at the Mackinac Center for Public Policy at the time of his death in 2003."

 Long active in Michigan policy, Reed was appointed in 1993 by the state's then-Governor John Engler (R) to the Headlee Amendment Blue Ribbon Commission.
 The commission was established as part of the state's 1978 "Headlee amendment" for the purpose of limiting local and state government spending.
 It was officially abolished in 2004 by former Michigan Governor Jennifer Granholm.

 In 1994, Reed was named to the Secchia Commission on Total Quality Government, a task force charged by Governor Engler to streamline Michigan state government.
 Engler and many of his administration's officials frequently cited the work of the Mackinac Center as influential in shaping administration policies.

 During a 2003 address on the floor of the House of Representatives, Congressman Ron Paul paid tribute to Reed, acknowledging him as "one of America's leading advocates for liberty", and remarked that Reed's writings "reflect his unswerving commitment to limited government and the free market as the best way to promote human happiness."

-In December 2007, the Washington, D.C.–based Heritage Foundation named Reed as a visiting senior fellow.
+In December 2007, the Heritage Foundation named Reed as a visiting senior fellow.